xpavlic4/book-extracts/sports/golf/no laying up podcast.md

+# NLU Podcast, Episode 378: Stephen Curry
+*  started as 9 yo, mostly in the summer when his dad didn't play in NBA
+* he plays maybe twice a month during the season
+* do not burn yourself in the practice rounds, otherwise you have no power on Thursday and Friday
+* he does Trackman very sporadic
+* played Kingsbarns, Glen Eagles, Carnoustie
+* he thinks DJ or Rory wins the Masters (DJ won)

 # NLU Podcast, Episode 376: Masters Saturday Recap
 * Langer is better than Bryson on the leaderboard
 * Spieth has a mental problem